Learning Outcomes

 - The applicant files an application notice (Form N244), supporting evidence (usually a witness statement or affidavit), and a draft order.

-- The application may be made with or without notice (without notice only in cases of urgency or risk of injustice).
+- Applications may be made with notice or without notice (without notice only in cases of urgency or risk of injustice).

-- The applicant must give an undertaking in damages (promise to compensate the respondent if the injunction is later found to be wrongly granted).
+- The applicant must give an undertaking in damages (a promise to compensate affected parties if the injunction is later found to be wrongly granted).

 Evidence (Interim Injunctions)